LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="UpdateAccountByUid-put-">Account Update (PUT)</h4>
  This API is used to update the information of existing accounts in your Cloud Storage.
-See our Advanced API Usage section <a href='https://www.loginradius.com/docs/api/v2/customer-identity-api/advanced-api-usage/' target="_blank">Here</a> for more capabilities.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/account-update)
+See our Advanced API Usage section.

 ```java